2019 Northern Illinois Huskies football team

 The 2019 Northern Illinois Huskies football team represented Northern Illinois University as a member of the West Division of the Mid-American Conference (MAC) during the 2019 NCAA Division I FBS football season.
 Led by first-year head coach Thomas Hammock the Huskies compiled an overall record of 5–7 with a mark of 4–4 in conference play, tying for third place in the MAC"s West Division.
 The team played home games at Huskie Stadium in DeKalb, Illinois.

-Previous season

-The Huskies finished the 2018 season 8–6, 6–2 to win the West Division.
-In the MAC Championship game, they defeated Buffalo.
-The received a bid to the Boca Raton Bowl, where they lost to UAB.